justlark/lark.gay/content/now.md

 +++

 I've been back working on [Ace Archive](https://acearchive.lgbt) lately.
-I have a long backlog of technical work I want done, but I'm also having grander thoughts about the future of the project and what it might look like.
-Nothing concrete yet--stay tuned.
+I have a long backlog of technical work I want done, but I'm also having [grander thoughts](@/log/amateur-archives.md) about the future of the project and what it might look like.

 I've spent the past few months working on a puzzle game I'm calling _Dirty Money in Somerset Valley_, and I'm nearing the point of having something ready to show